 Housing costs in Yarmouth are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Yarmouth is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Yarmouth is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Yarmouth who work in office and administrative support (13.15%), sales jobs (12.42%), and management occupations (10.78%).
+Yarmouth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Yarmouth is a town of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Yarmouth who work in sales jobs (14.70%), office and administrative support (12.33%), and management occupations (10.16%).

-Yarmouth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Yarmouth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Yarmouth in 2018 was $38,237, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $152,948 for a family of four.
 However, Yarmouth contains both very wealthy and poor people as well.

 The people who call Yarmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yarmouth residents report their race to be White, followed by Asian.
-Important ancestries of people in Yarmouth include English, Italian, German, and French .
+Important ancestries of people in Yarmouth include Irish, English, Italian, German, and French.

 The most common language spoken in Yarmouth is English.
 Other important languages spoken here include Portuguese and Spanish.